george-key/cron-lux/README.md

 ## Using with Unity

-Don't drop the source code of NEOLux inside Unity, it won't work.
-Instead of the provided .UnityPackage file to install it (or use the included Demo project as a template for your project).

-If you have weird compilation errors inside Unity, try the project "Api Compatibility Level" to .NET 4.6.
+In order to get the demo running in Unity, you'll want to open Unity and then open a new project.
+Open the folder located [here](/Demos/NeoUnity).

+Next, you'll want to open the Assets menu in your toolbar and import an asset package.
+This package can be found [here](/Unity/Neo.Lux.0.7.5.unitypackage).

+You should now be able to hit play and see the demo in action!

+If you're still receiving errors in the Console window, you'll want to go to Unity's Build Settings > Player Settings > and set the API compatibility level to .NET 4.6.

 ![Inputs Screenshot](images/neo_unity.jpg)